 Engelmann & Bigelow, Proceedings of the American Academy of Arts and Sciences 3: 291, 1856

 An early photograph of O. chlorotica chlorotica (Bulletin of the Torrey Botanical Club, 1916) shows that this plant is distinctive.
 O. chlorotica chlorotica has spines on the trunk and pancake-like cladodes.
 Flowers are modest, about 2 inches across, and fruit is semi-spherical or egg shaped.
 O. chlorotica chlorotica is closely related to O. chlorotica gosseliniana and O. chlorotica santa-rita and the three Opuntias intergrade.

-The plant is found in NV, CA, much of AZ, and perhaps barely into southwestern UT.
+The plant is found in NV, CA, much of AZ, and barely into southwestern UT.
 It is also found in the extreme southwest of NM.
 Typically, O. chlorotica chlorotica grows in well-drained, rocky soils, sometimes between boulders or on cliff faces.
-However, it may grow in sandy soils.
-Britton and Rose reported that the species has a wide distribution but is primarily confined to mountain canyons and is only rarely found on mesas or flat soils.
+However, this Opuntia species may grow in sandy soils as near Wikenberg, AZ.